-Join Common Sense Media's monthly #appyhour Hangout series to hear how educators are using digital tools for learning.
+Join Common Sense Education's monthly #appyhour Hangout series to hear how educators are using digital tools for learning.
 You can watch live via YouTube and tweet along at #appyhour.
-RSVP for the next session below.
+Stay tuned for the next session!

 Watch Previous Appy Hour Videos